ilg-physics-ucsb/physics3L-manual/dashboard/showcase.md

 # Manual Feature Showcase

-:::Materials ref_name Things you will Need
-- Computer
-    - We recommend using VS code with the Live Server extension
-    - Optionally, you should install the Spell Right extension to catch typos in markdown files
-        - Unless you are Louis, of course 😉
-- Brains
-  - Hopefully you have these handy!
-- Patience
-  - It's a virtue, you know
+:::Intro (The-intro|Welcome to "The Guide")
+In this guide, we will cover most of the features in the online manual renderer.
+Each section feature full examples as well as code snippets that will produce the examples.
+We also provide suggestions for how to use each feature.
 :::

-# Header 2
+# Header Two

+The first header in a markdown file is rendered as the title of the page.
 The second single-hashed header becomes Part I. Typically this should be an introduction section.
 Since it is the first thing that students will read, they will be less mentally fatigued and recall more of this information.
 It should summarize the 'big-picture' of the lab, and use visual elements such as images, videos and figures.

 ## Second Level Headers